-The following Management's Discussion and Analysis ("MD&A") provides information that management considers to be relevant to an assessment and understanding of Akwaaba Mining Ltd., (Formerly Castle Peak Mining Ltd.) ("Akwaaba" or the "Company") financial condition as at December 31, 2021 and the results of its operations and cash flows for the year ended December 31, 2021 and follows the requirements of National Instrument 51-102 ("NI 51-102").
-This discussion should be read in conjunction with the Company's audited consolidated financial statements and the related notes for year ended December 31, 2021 which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following Management's Discussion and Analysis ("MD&A") provides information that management considers to be relevant to an assessment and understanding of Akwaaba Mining Ltd. (Formerly Castle Peak Mining Ltd.) ("Akwaaba" or the "Company") financial condition as at December 31, 2022 and the results of its operations and cash flows for the year ended December 31, 2022 and follows the requirements of National Instrument 51-102 ("NI 51-102").
+This discussion should be read in conjunction with the Company's annual audited financial statements and the related notes for the year ended December 31, 2022 which have been prepared in accordance with IFRS.
 All dollar amounts included therein and in the following MD&A are expressed in Canadian Dollars unless otherwise noted.

 We report in accordance with IFRS and the following disclosures, and associated consolidated financial statements, are presented in accordance with IFRS.
-This MD&A is prepared as at April 21, 2021 and includes certain statements that may be deemed "forward looking statements".
+This MD&A is prepared as at April 06, 2023 and includes certain statements that may be deemed "forward looking statements".
 We direct readers to the sections entitled "Risk Factors" and "Forward Looking Statements" in this MD&A.